 Mr BELL (Mount Gambier) (15:46): I would like to take this opportunity to speak about a special event that occurs in my electorate around this time each year, the Mount Gambier Community Christmas Day Lunch.
 It is an all-in effort by local volunteers, businesses and organisations, who put on a special event for those who do not have their own Christmas celebrations to attend.

 The lunch, now running for nearly 10 years, is a celebration of community spirit at its best.
-All of the 150 people who come to the lunch each year have differing circumstances.
-They might be elderly, have no family close by, may be homeless, travelling through the region, or just lonely and in need of some company.
+All the 150 people who come to the lunch each year have differing circumstances.
+They might be elderly or have no family close by; they may be homeless, travelling through the region, or just lonely and in need of some company.
 Organisers pull out all the stops to give people a day to remember.
 Local businesses donate kilos of produce and goods to serve up.
 Florists and stylists donate decorations and table linen.
 Organisers waive their costs, and bus companies donate their services.
 Each year, the event is supported and kept running by the local community.

 Behind the scenes are around 100 volunteers working to make the event a success, including Liz Rymill, who is coordinating the event for the second year this year.
 Everyone does their bit, no matter what their background or title.
 You might find a local top chef in the kitchen—Kirby Shearing has generously donated his time again this year—or a city councillor doing the dishes.
 The event plays out like a big Australian family Christmas.
 There are shared tables and plenty of laughter.
 Afterwards, volunteers play a game of backyard cricket outside for the kids and big kids, and guests go home with a take-home meal for the next day and a gift bag.
 As for the volunteers, they go home with the knowledge that they have made someone else's day a little brighter.